Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com,

 Your website must be hosted on an Apache web server.
 In general, if your site is hosted on a Linux, FreeBSD, or Unix-type server, it is probably using the Apache server.
 If your site is hosted on a Windows system, this is unlikely to be the case.
 One way to find out for sure is to ask your web host or check the documentation on their website.

-Your web host must allow you to override your web server's configuration using a .htaccess file.
-Again,
+Your web host must allow you to override your web server's configuration using a .htaccess

 this information is available from your web host.

 Your web host must have installed and enabled the mod_rewrite Apache module.
-Not all web hosts provide this, although the commercial web hosts are more likely to have it than the free web hosts.
+Not all web hosts provide this, although commercial web hosts are more likely to have it than free web hosts.
 If you are using the same web host as I am, the mod_rewrite module is available for use with every package.

 Before you begin, please note these things:

-In the following sections, you will be creating or modifying a file named .htaccess on your web server.
-Note carefully
+In the following sections, you will be creating or modifying a file named .htaccess

-the name of the file -- it starts with a full stop (or "period" if you use US English) and has no additional extension (for example, it does not
+Note carefully the name of the file -- it starts with a full stop ("period") and has

-ASCII text editor and not a wordprocessor
+plain text editor and

-like Word, Wordpad, Write, OpenOffice, etc. If you use Windows, you may use Notepad, but be sure to read my article on
+not a word processor like Word, Wordpad, Write, OpenOffice, etc. If you use Windows, you may use Notepad,

-How to Save a File with Notepad Without the
+How to Save a File

-TXT Extension otherwise Notepad will invisibly add a ".txt" extension behind your back.
-You won't be able to spot this extension
+with Notepad Without the TXT Extension otherwise Notepad will invisibly add a ".txt" extension behind your back.

-in Windows Explorer in the default Windows configuration.
+You won't be able to spot this extension in Windows Explorer in the default Windows configuration.

 all your internal links use that form (or just use relative links).

-Those who have created a site map using the search engines' Sitemap Protocol, should standardize the links there as well.
+Those who have created a site map using the search engines' Sitemap Protocol should standardize the links there as well.

-If you prefer your website to be referred to as (say) www.example.com, with the "www" prefix,
+If you prefer your website to be referred to as (say) www.example.com

 read the section on how to transparently add the "www" prefix to